BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-1/solvency-II-files/Consolidated_GLs_CBs_ET_EN.pdf.md

 rate stress in the Standard Formula should be considered to be extreme.

 Page 15/18

 -----

+![A concise summary of the image for retrieval:
-![This is the logo for EIOPA, the European Insurance and Occupational Pensions Authority.
-The logo consists of a blue diamond-shaped emblem containing a circle of stars, reminiscent of the European Union flag, placed to the left of the stylized acronym "EIOPA" in grey.
-The full name of the authority is written in two lines below the acronym.
+The logo for EIOPA, the European Insurance and Occupational Pensions Authority.
+The logo features a blue emblem with the European Union circle of stars, alongside the stylized acronym "eiopa" in grey text.

-eiopa
+Text extracted from the image: eiopa
 European Insurance and
 Occupational Pensions Authority](#)